orthecreedence/cl-async/README.md

 ##### conn-fd
 Pulls the connection file descriptor out of a connection-info condition.
-This is not necessarily useful to an application, but may be used internally for the tracking and cleaning of verious object.
-Exposed to the API since there are instances where it could be useful.
+This is not necessarily useful to an application, but may be used internally for the tracking and cleaning of various objects.
+Exposed to the API since there are instances where it *could* be useful.
+May be wrapped in a CLOS object at some point in the future, so don't rely on it too heavily just yet.

 ### connection-error
 _extends [connection-info](#connection-info)_